JohnOiko/request-reply-messaging-app/README.md

 ### Message (in [Message.java](src/Message.java)):

 This class represents a message.
-It has the member variables the instructions provide as well as a constructor, getters, and a setter.
+It has the member variables the instructions provide as well as an int which is the message's ID, a constructor, getters, and a setter.

 ### Account (in file [Account.java](src/Account.java)):